How You Can Give

 While you may transfer many of your assets through your will or living trust, a document called a beneficiary designation controls distribution of your retirement plans, life insurance policies, commercial annuities and a variety of financial accounts.

 A charitable gift from your estate is a favored method of giving that enables you to achieve your financial goals, maintain control of your assets, and benefit NEHGS.

 Planned giving is a great way to support NEHGS while generating income for yourself and your family.
 Learn how these gifts allow you to achieve both of these goals.
-The new – and higher – gift annuity rates announced are generating great interest from our supporters.

 You can make an immediate tax-free gift by directly transferring to NEHGS up to $100,000 annually from your traditional IRA or Roth IRA (other qualified retirement plans such as 401(k)s and 403(b)s are not eligible).
 You must be at least 70 ½ years old to take advantage of this opportunity.